 A department major or teaching major is a course of study within a department or in a subject totaling not fewer than 30 semester credit hours.
 A teaching major is designed to prepare students to teach this subject at the secondary school level.
 The requirements shall rest with the department concerned.
-Minimum grade requirements are governed by Section 5 of this chapter.
+Minimum grade requirements are governed by [Part III-E of this Policy].

 An interdisciplinary major or interdepartmental composite teaching major is a course of study within one or more departments and may be offered either (1) when the major department offers regularly fewer than 30 semester credit hours, or (2) when such a combination of courses is desirable.
 The requirements shall rest with the departments concerned.
-Minimum grade requirements are governed by Section 5 of this chapter.
+Minimum grade requirements are governed by [Part III-E of this Policy].